 At Mango 3D we are a core team of developers and electronics engineers who are passionate about 3D printing and adjacent technologies.
 We develop software and hardware solutions for individuals, professionals, and manufacturers.

-Mango 3D is based in Belgium, France, and the U.S
+Mango 3D is based in Belgium, and France

 All rights reserved, Mango, Lychee, and the associated logos are registered trademarks of Mango SAS.
 All other trademarks are the property of their respective owners.